 When prepping an aquarium for your new friend to be introduced into, the size of the tank/aquarium is important to consider.
 Often, new fish owners will put their pet fish into restricting, small tanks that shouldn’t even exist.
 If a fish does not have much room, it will stress out too much and eventually die.
 Do research on your fish’s species so that you get a tank large enough to allow it to grow and thrive happily.

 Tap water is saturated by ammonia and chlorine, so much so that it can easily kill your fish.
 For this reason, prep your water with de-chlorinator and ammonia binder treatments, both of which are sold here at Allan’s Pet Center.
 Keeping these levels in check will help you balance the overall pH for your fish to live healthily in.
 If the pH is drastically off compared to the pH levels inside of the bag your fish came in, then you have to further treat the water.

 Adjusting the water temperature within your fish’s new tank is also important when introducing fish to a new tank.
 However, doing this is much easier than adjusting chemical levels.
 Simply adjust the water to the same temperature as the water in the bag that you brought your fish home in.
 You do this by placing the sealed bag (with fish inside the bag) into the tank so that the water temperature in the bag equalizes with the aquarium’s temperature.

 Introducing Your Fish

-Now, allow your fish to acclimate and keep the any lights turned off for a few hours.
-Remember slow acclimation is a must when introducing fish to a new tank.
+Now, allow your fish to acclimate and keep any lights turned off for a few hours.
+Remember slow acclimation is a must when you introduce fish to a new tank.